The exotic hairy fruit called the rambutan

-Originally from Malaysia and Indonesia, rambutan is now cultivated throughout the tropics.
-Commercial production is primarily concentrated in Thailand, Malaysia, Indonesia, Philippines, Australia, Sri Lanka, Vietnam, Honduras and Hawaii.
-There are over 30 species of rambutan with edible fruits.
-Rambutan trees can be large, to 80 feet (24 m) in the wild, but usually do not grow to more than 45 feet (14 m) in cultivation.
-Rambutan may be propagated by seed and grafting.
+Originally from Malaysia and Indonesia, the rambutan is cultivated throughout the tropics.
+Commercial production is primarily concentrated in countries such as Thailand, Malaysia, Indonesia, the Philippines, Australia, Sri Lanka, Vietnam, Honduras and Hawaii.
+There are over 30 species of rambutans.
+Rambutan trees can grow to be quite tall, reaching over 80 feet in the wild.
+However, those cultivated reach only about 30 feet.
+Rambutan can be propagated by seed or grafting.

-Rambutan is adapted to the wet, humid tropics and flourishes in well drained soils with a high organic matter content.
-The rainfall should be fairly well distributed throughout the year, although a short dry season is tolerated and may induce flowering.
-A mature tree can produce over 200 pounds (91 kg) of fruit per year.
-The rambutan seasons in Penang occur between July to October, with a second season sometimes between November through January.
-As these rambutans are straight from the fruit plantations on the island and private owned trees thus they are always fresh.
+The rambutan trees adapt well to the wet and humid weather of the tropics.
+They flourish in well-drained soils with a high organic matter content.
+The rainfall should be fairly well distributed throughout the year, although a short dry season is tolerated and usually induce flowering.
+A mature tree can produce over 200 pounds of fruits annually.
+The rambutan seasons (coinciding with the durian seasons) in Penang occur between July to October, with a possible second season sometimes between November through January.

-Not only is the fruit sinfully sweet, some locals believe that the root extract can be used to treat fever and bark extract for tongue diseases.
-Also a poultice of crushed leaves can be placed on the head to relieve headache.
-Having said that, I must confess that I have not had the privilege to see if all these remedies are really effective since I would usually reach out for the simple Panadol tablets and a glass of water.
+Some locals believe that the root extract from the rambutan tree can be used to treat fever and its bark extract for tongue diseases.
+Also, a poultice of crushed leaves can be placed on the forehead to relieve headaches.
+Having said that, I have not had the privilege to see if all these remedies are effective as I would usually reach for two convenient Panadol tablets and a glass of water.

 Rambutan in art